troclaux/notes/aws.md

     - geographic distribution
     - health monitoring
     - scalability and elasticity
+- fault tolerance: ability to continues operating despite failures in some components
+  - no downtime, even if in the process of auto-healing
+- durability: ability of a service to retain and protect data over time without loss
+  - measure of how likely your data is to survive intact even in the face of hardware failures, disasters or other problems
+- scalability: ability of a system to increase or decrease its resources to meet changing demand
+  - elasticity: automate scalability

 - aws global infrastructure
   - region: separate geographic areas (e.g. `us-east-1` or `sa-east-1`)